 Option C: Benefits arising from this option are the same as for Option B except there is less flexibility to agree the content of an MoU as the Governor's approval is required to change the Operating Licence.
-Requiring a complicated process for change may result in requirements that do not address needs and cannot be easily amended to meet mutually agreed MoU changes or changes in circumstances.
+This option would be consistent with other utility licences.